SebastienBtr/Micro-express/services/README.md

 * A "`-e`" option can be added to the command to precise the environment: "dev", "test", "prod", the default value is "dev".
 When you switch between environments, make sure to call the `stop-all.sh` script before.

+* To lauch the API gateway, use the `gateway-launcher.sh` script, it is important that the `auth` service is already running, otherwise the the gateway wont be able to sign tokens.

 To stop all the services, you can use the `stop-all.sh` script.

 To simplify the development and allow you to work on a service without using the api-gateway, each business service is exposed to your host with a default port that can be seen in the `docker-compose.override.yaml` file of the service.
 This port value can overriden if you create a `.env` file in the project.
 An example is provided with the `.env.default` file.